SURAJ-457/delta-/README.md

 # delta-
-this is a simple repo for learning github
+this is a simple repo for learning github.

+# Teacher
+Shraddha Khapra.